Afghanistan: Health

+It was reported in 2006 that nearly 60% of the Afghan population lives within a two-hour walk of the nearest health facility.
+The disability rate is also high in Afghanistan due to the decades of war.
+It was reported recently that about 80,000 people are missing limbs.
+Non-governmental charities such as Save the Children and Mahboba's Promise assist orphans in association with governmental structures.

 Culture

 Afghans have both common cultural features and those that differ between the regions of Afghanistan, each with distinctive cultures partly as a result of geographic obstacles that divide the country.
 Family is the mainstay of Afghan society and families are often headed by a patriarch.
 In the southern and eastern region, the people live according to the Pashtun culture by following Pashtunwali (the Pashtun way).
 Key tenets of Pashtunwali include hospitality, the provision of sanctuary to those seeking refuge, and revenge for the shedding of blood.
 The Pashtuns are largely connected to the culture of Central Asia and the Iranian Plateau.
 The remaining Afghans are culturally Persian and Turkic.
 Some non-Pashtuns who live in proximity with Pashtuns have adopted Pashtunwali in a process called Pashtunization, while some Pashtuns have been Persianized.
 Those who have lived in Pakistan and Iran over the last 30 years have been further influenced by the cultures of those neighboring nations.
 The Afghan people are known to be strongly religious.

 Afghans, particularly Pashtuns, are noted for their tribal solidarity and high regard for personal honor.
-One writer considers the tribal system to be the best way of organizing large groups of people in a country that is geographically difficult, and in a society that, from a materialistic point of view, has an uncomplicated lifestyle.
 There are various Afghan tribes, and an estimated 2–3 million nomads.
 Afghan culture is deeply Islamic, but pre-Islamic practices persist.
-One example is bacha bazi, a term for activities involving sexual relations between older men and younger adolescent men, or boys.
-Child marriage is prevalent in Afghanistan; the legal age for marriage is 16.
+Child marriage is prevalent; the legal age for marriage is 16.
 The most preferred marriage in Afghan society is to one's parallel cousin, and the groom is often expected to pay a bride price.